 Negative ions traverse the stripping foil during injection.
 Here two electrons are generated for each negative ion entering the ring; thus the rate of electron production is twice the primary beam intensity.
 The average power associated to the electrons is 2.2 kW, corresponding to 1 GeV primary beam with an average power of 2 MW.
 The electrons are produced forward, with the same velocity distribution of the primary beam, and a central energy value of 0.544 MeV.
 There may be a spreading of transverse and longitudinal momenta caused by multiple Coulomb scattering with the foil and the space charge forces with the other electrons and the proton beam itself.
-Leaving the foil, the electrons will drift forward and enter a 2.5 kG bending magnet [8], which is part of the horizontal set-up for the beam multiturn injection.
-The trajectory in the magnet is a semicircle of 10 cm diameter, at the end of which they are collected by a water-cooled copper and graphite collector, disposed parallel to the motion of the incoming beam.
+Leaving the foil, the electrons will drift forward and enter the fringe field region of a 2.5 kG bending magnet [8], which is part of the horizontal set-up for the beam multiturn injection.
+The trajectory of the electrons in that region is a semicircle of 10 cm diameter, at the end of which they are collected by a water-cooled copper and graphite collector, disposed parallel to the motion of the incoming beam.
 The system requires some careful engineering design, but it is feasible, and care should be applied to guarantee that all electrons are indeed collected and swept away from the beam.
+The acceptability cryterion is that no more than $10^{-4}$ electrons per protons are left behind in the stripping foil region.

 The second mechanism of electron production is the loss of protons on the vacuum chamber wall.
 If a proton hits the wall, electrons may be desorbed, which in turn may hit the wall again, and desorb more electrons through a process known as "multipactoring".
 The effect of this mechanism is controlled by minimizing the loss of the protons to the wall.
-The design requirement for this purpose is a total loss not exceeding $10^{-4}$ of the total proton beam intensity, which is achieved by allowing a factor four between physical acceptance and full beam emittance all around the ring, and by insertion of collimators/scrapers in conveniently chosen locations to intercept the beam halo.
+The design requirement for this purpose is a total loss not exceeding $10^{-4}$ of the total proton beam intensity, which is achieved by allowing a factor larger than two between physical acceptance and full beam emittance all around the ring, and by insertion of collimators/scrapers in conveniently chosen locations to intercept the beam halo.
 Moreover, special care is given to the design of the injection region to guarantee capture and dump of those negative ions which have not successfully stripped [8].
-Also, the vacuum chamber will be made of treated, or otherwise coated stainless steel, and not of aluminum, to eliminate or considerably reduce electron desorbtion and multipactoring.
+Also, the vacuum chamber will be made of titanium-coated aluminum, to eliminate or considerably reduce electron desorbtion and multipactoring.

 Unfortunately, among other things, collimators/scrapers will also generate electrons.
-Fortunately, preliminary design and calculations [9] have shown that only $10^{-4}$ electrons are produced in their proximity, for each circulating proton.
+Fortunately, preliminary design and calculations [9] have shown that only $10^{-4}$ electrons are produced in their proximity, for each intercepted proton.
 The energy of these electrons is very high, in the MeV range, and are therefore capable to reach immediately the vacuum chamber between passages of the beam bunch.
 Of course, the vacuum chamber material, in the proximity of the collimators, is to be of property such not to create desorbtion problems that may be caused by these energetic electrons.